More than the sum of its parts.

 Defined by its historic buildings and independent spirit, Downtown Knoxville is made up of several distinct areas all in less than one square mile for easy navigation by foot, bike, scooter or trolley.
 To truly appreciate Downtown Knoxville is to explore them all.

-Named a Top Ten Great Street by the American Planning Association (APA), Gay Street is the prime corridor of Downtown Knoxville.
+Named one of the Great Streets in America by the American Planning Association (APA), Gay Street is the prime corridor of Downtown Knoxville.
 The ten blocks from the Gay Street Bridge to West Jackson Avenue are home to beautifully preserved architecture, a lively cultural scene, and a bevy of activity day or night.
 Catch a show at one of the two historic theaters, shop, dine or simply take in the undeniable beauty of the streetscape at dusk.
 Explore the guide to Gay Street.

-With a fascinatingly complex history, the Old City is thriving today as a creative hub for artists, photographers, designers and architects by day and a hotbed of entertainment for the young and young at heart by night.
+With a fascinating history, the Old City is thriving today as a creative hub for artists, makers, and designers by day and a hotbed of entertainment for the young and young at heart by night.
 Take in the city’s most concentrated collection of restored Victorian buildings while enjoying local coffee, art galleries, shops, and an eclectic mix of dining options.
-You can even watch a blown glass demonstration while enjoying a local craft beer from a specially designed hand-blown glass made in the working glass studio next door.
+You can even enjoy a local craft beer from a specially designed hand-blown glass made in the working glass studio next door.
 Anything but cookie-cutter, the Old City superbly blends old with new.
 Explore the guide to the Old City.

 Experience Downtown Knoxville’s waterfront up close and personal.
 Volunteer Landing’s seven-mile stretch along the Tennessee River provides the perfect spot for an afternoon stroll or daily jog.
 Take to the water on paddleboard, kayak, canoe or hydro-bike.
 Or, enjoy a dinner cruise.
 And, during the University of Tennessee’s home football weekends, the sights and sounds of Vol Navy – some 200 boats tethered together adjacent to Neyland Stadium – is something you won’t soon forget.